Skip to content

 Yuppie Sumarai

-A while ago, I saw a man in a business suit walking with a massively-sized umbrella hanging on his back in a sling.
-I pictured it starting to rain and him whipping it out like a sword… the Yuppie Samurai will stop at nothing to protect his Hugo Boss suit!
+I once saw a man in a business suit with an umbrella so large it hung on his back in a sling.
+I imagined it starting to rain, and him whipping it out like a samurai drawing his sword—ready to shield his Hugo Boss suit at all costs.
+The Yuppie Samurai, prepared for battle against the elements.

 Posted in Americana, Massachusetts.